 - CACHE DISK Intel Intel DC P3500 1.2TB NVME AIC SSD (x1) Manufacturer Link

-The above system, in combination with PFClean 2018, is capable of outputting close to a feature length film in the time it took to output a reel in 2017.
-High volume commercial film and video restoration is possible on affordable hardware.
+High volume commercial film and video restoration is possible on very affordable hardware.
 A well considered, balanced workstation can provide the necessary throughput required to complete projects on time and on budget.
 In many cases over specifying components yields diminishing returns on investment.